About Hope Seeds

 At the same time, Hope Seeds recognizes that the future of food lies in the growth of organic, local food systems.
 Imperative to this is the development of high-quality, adapted seed bred for low-input organic farms and gardens enabling successful crops in a wide range of climatic conditions.
 We just don’t really know where this climate change deal will take us, but growing and breeding plant varieties out of the wide genetic base of heritage varieties to regional variations of soil, weather patterns and cultural methods is an essential tool for food security.

 We grow what we sell!
 This means we prioritize selling seed to those who grow their own food, and food for others in their communities.
 We depend on our own seed and fields for our food - just like you - and understand the need for top quality seed that performs best in organic fields and gardens.
-Our season is short (about 90 days frost-free), our soil is not the best, and we do the majority of work by hand (including tinkering on the ol' rototiller and half-ton).
+Our season is short, our soil is not the best, and we do the majority of work by hand (including tinkering on the ol' rototiller and half-ton).
 We have good crops and bad ones, and gripes with pests and unexpected frosts - all impacting the products we can offer, but rest assured we never accept second-best.
 Growing our own seed is just one of the things that sets Hope Seeds apart from the majority of seed companies out there.

 Our seed quality testing goes beyond simple germination tests, to seed-borne disease and purity.
 Our germination standards not only meet but often exceed requirements put forward by the Federal Department of Agriculture in the Canada Seeds Act.
 This is all to makes sure you are putting the best seed possible into your fields and gardens.